 FOR IMMEDIATE RELEASE

-The American Alliance of Museums has announced that three museums were newly accredited and 10 museums earned re-accreditation at the February 8-9, 2016 meeting of the Accreditation Commission.
-These museums are among the first classes to have completed the new streamlined version of the accreditation process that was launched in 2014.
+Arlington, VA – The American Alliance of Museums has announced that three museums were newly accredited and 10 museums earned re-accreditation at the June 2017 meeting of the Accreditation Commission.

-Through a rigorous process of self-assessment and review by their peers, these museums have demonstrated they meet National Standards and Best Practices and shown themselves to be core educational entities that are good stewards of the resources they hold in the public trust.
+Through a rigorous process of self-assessment and review by their peers, these museums have demonstrated they meet Standards and Best Practices and shown themselves to be core educational entities that are good stewards of the collections and resources they hold in the public trust.

 The following museums were awarded accreditation.
 First-time awards are indicated with an asterisk: